prosodylab/Prosodylab-Aligner/README.md

     $ sudo make install
     ...

-#### Mac OS X

-Execute the following commands in the "htk/" directory you just navigated to:
+On Mac OS X, execute the following commands in the "htk/" directory:

     $ ./configure --disable-hslab --disable-hlmtools
     ...